Efficient Nonthermal Ion and Electron Acceleration Enabled by the Flux-Rope Kink Instability in 3D Nonrelativistic Magnetic Reconnection

 \textit{Numerical Simulations.--- } We use VPIC code that solves the Vlasov-Maxwell equations \citep{Bowers2008}.
-The 3D simulations start from a force-free layer $\mathbf{B}=B_0 \tanh(z/\lambda)\mathbf{e_x}+\sqrt{B_0^2 \sech^2(z/\lambda)+B_g^2}\mathbf{e_y}$ with a uniform plasma density $n_i = n_e = n_0$, where $B_0$ is the reconnecting field, $B_g$ is the guide field and $\lambda$ is the half thickness of the current sheet. $\lambda$ is set to be one ion inertial length $d_i$.
+The 3D simulations start from a force-free layer $\mathbf{B}=B_0 \tanh(z/\lambda)\mathbf{e_x}+\sqrt{B_0^2 \sech^2(z/\lambda)+B_g^2}\mathbf{e_y}$ with a uniform plasma density $n_i = n_e = n_0$. $B_0$ is the reconnecting field, $B_g$ is the guide field and $\lambda$ is the half-thickness of the layer, which is set to be one ion inertial length $d_i$.
 Electrons carry the initial current that satisfies the Ampere's law.
-Most simulations presented here have proton-to-electron mass ratio $m_i/m_e=25$, $b_g = B_g/B_0=0.2$ and $V_A=B_0/\sqrt{4\pi n_0 m_i}=0.2c$, where $c$ is speed of the light.
-The initial temperature $T_i=T_e=0.01m_iV_A^2$ so the plasma $\beta$ based on the reconnecting magnetic field $\beta=0.02$.
-The ratio of electron plasma frequency and electron gyrofrequency $\omega_{pe}/\Omega_{ce}=1$.
-The grid size is taken to be $\Delta x= \Delta y= \Delta z=0.0488d_i$, with 150 particles per cell per species.
-Boundary conditions are periodic in $x$ and $y$, and conducting for fields and reflecting for particles in the $z$-direction.
+Most simulations have proton-to-electron mass ratio $m_i/m_e=25$, $b_g=B_g/B_0=0.2$ and $V_A=B_0/\sqrt{4\pi n_0m_i}=0.2c$, where $c$ is the speed of light.
+The initial temperature $T_i=T_e=0.01m_iV_A^2$ so the plasma $\beta$ based on the reconnecting field $\beta=0.02$.
+The grid size is $\Delta x=\Delta y=\Delta z=0.0488d_i$, with 150 particles per cell per species.
+Boundary conditions are periodic in $x$ and $y$, and conducting for fields and reflecting for particles in $z$.
 A small long-wavelength perturbation is included to initiate reconnection.
-To limit the influence of periodic boundaries, all simulations terminate around $1.3$ Alfv\'en crossing time $L_x/V_A$ before the acceleration stagnates.
-A large set of simulations have been conducted to confirm the robustness of the underlying processes for different guide field, plasma $\beta$, domain sizes, and mass ratios, which are summarized in the Supplemental Material.
+To limit the influence of periodic boundaries, all simulations terminate around $1.3$ Alfv\'en crossing time $L_x/V_A$ before the acceleration stagnates. {During this time, $\sim1/3$ of the upstream flux is reconnected and thus the influence of the $z$ boundary condition is minimal. } { Our simulations are important for multi-X-line collisionless reconnection, and also relevant for a hierarchy of collisional plasmoids that may develop kinetic-scale current layers to trigger collisionless reconnection \citep{Shibata2001,Comisso2017,Daughton2009,Ji2011}.} A set of simulations have been conducted to confirm the robustness of the underlying processes for different guide fields, $\beta$, domain sizes, and mass ratios.
+See Supplemental Material for a summary.